barakplasma/sad-bastard-cookbook/content/28_Black_Beans_&_Rice.md

++++
-## Black Beans & Rice }
+title = "Black Beans & Rice"
++++

 This is probably two or three meals for one person, and it reheats well.
 It doesn’t require much use of hands, or lifting anything heavy, because that’s a shape of disability accommodation we sometimes need.

 **Core Ingredients**
-< Rice
+- Rice

-< Canned black beans
+- Canned black beans

-< Spices as desired
+- Spices as desired

-< Salsa or tomato paste or hummus
+- Salsa or tomato paste or hummus

 **Preparation**
-< Make rice or use already made leftover rice.
+- Make rice or use already made leftover rice.
 If it’s not hot, microwave it.

-< Drain and rinse a can of black beans.
+- Drain and rinse a can of black beans.

-< Put the beans in a microwave-safe bowl.
+- Put the beans in a microwave-safe bowl.

-< Add any spice or seasoning mix you have handy to the beans. _We like
-smoked paprika, garlic powder, salt, and/or black pepper, but you can use any- thing from oregano to a chili seasoning mix._
+- Add any spice or seasoning mix you have handy to the beans. _We like smoked paprika, garlic powder, salt, and/or black pepper, but you can use any- thing from oregano to a chili seasoning mix._

-< Microwave the beans until they’re as hot as you like (a couple of min-
+- Microwave the beans until they’re as hot as you like (a couple of min- utes, probably).
-utes, probably).

-< Mix the rice and beans.
+- Mix the rice and beans.

-< You can add salsa, any kind you have around, or a bit of tomato paste, or
-hummus. _Try the kind of tomato paste that comes in tubes—it’s perfect when you only want a little._
+- You can add salsa, any kind you have around, or a bit of tomato paste, or hummus. _Try the kind of tomato paste that comes in tubes—it’s perfect when you only want a little._

-< Stir and eat.
+- Stir and eat.

 ```